1986 – present (32 years)

 The band members pursued other projects in the 1990s.
-Farrell and Perkins formed another band Porno For Pyros which had some success.
-Dave Navarro joined Red Hot Chili Peppers, standing in for John Frusciante who had left the band to pursue his own solo projects.
-Navarro lasted one album for Red Hot Chili Peppers - 1995’s One Hot Minute, but a combination of poor sales (only 5 million, less than half that of their preceding Blood Sugar Sex Magik), and ‘creative differences’ (possibly fuelled by Navarro jokingly commenting that the Chili Peppers were “his band now”) resulted in Navarro being fired from the band shortly afterward.
+Farrell and Perkins formed another band Porno for Pyros which had some success.
+Dave Navarro joined Red Hot Chili Peppers, standing in for John Frusciante who had left the band to pursue his heroin addiction.
+Navarro lasted one album for Red Hot Chili Peppers - 1995's One Hot Minute, but a combination of poor sales (only 5 million, less than half that of their preceeding Blood Sugar Sex Magik), and 'creative differences' (possibly fuelled by Navarro jokingly commenting that the Chili Peppers were "his band now") resulted in Navarro being fired from the band shortly afterwards.

 The band spent 2003 on an extensive worldwide touring in support of Strays, including, in a homecoming of sorts, a summer headliner slot in a reincarnated Lollapalooza US tour.
 Following the 2003 tour, Jane's Addiction broke up again, according to guitarist Dave Navarro's site in June 2004.
 Although details surrounding the band's demise are sparse, Navarro claimed that the reasons for the breakup were essentially the same as they were in 1991.